 An overview of the boot process

 The boot process is something that happens every time you turn your computer on.
 You don’t really see it, because it happens so fast.
-You press the power button come back a few minutes later and Windows XP, or Windows Vista, or whatever Operating System you use is all loaded.
+You press the power button and come back a few sec (or minutes if on slow storage like HDD) later and Windows 10, or Windows 11, or whatever Operating System you use is all loaded.

 Functions of BIOS

-POST (Power On Self Test) The Power On Self Test happens each time you turn your computer on.
-It sounds complicated and thats because it kind of is.
-Your computer does so much when its turned on and this is just part of that.
+1. POST (Power On Self Test): The Power On Self Test happens each time you turn your computer on.
+It sounds complicated and that’s because it kind of is.
+Your computer does so much when it’s turned on and this is just part of that.

-The Master Boot Record (MBR) is a small program that starts when the computer is booting, in order to find the operating system (eg. Windows XP).
+2. Master Boot Record: The Master Boot Record (MBR) is a special boot sector at the beginning of the disk.
+The MBR contains the code that loads the rest of OS, known as bootloader.
 This complicated process (called the Boot Process) starts with the POST (Power On Self Test) and ends when the Bios searches for the MBR on the Hard Drive, which is generally located in the first sector, first head, first cylinder (cylinder 0, head 0, sector 1).

-The bootstrap loader is stored in the master boot record (MBR) on the computer’s hard drive.
-When the computer is turned on or restarted, it first performs the power-on self-test, also known as POST.
+The bootstrap loader is stored in the computer’s EPROM, ROM, or another non-volatile memory.
+When the computer is turned on or restarted, it first performs the power-on-self-test, also known as POST.
 If the POST is successful and no issues are found, the bootstrap loader will load the operating system for the computer into memory.
 The computer will then be able to quickly access, load, and run the operating system.

-init is the last step of the kernel boot sequence.
+3. init: init is the last step of the kernel boot sequence.
 It looks for the file /etc/inittab to see if there is an entry for initdefault.
-It is used to determine initial run-level of the system.
+It is used to determine the initial run level of the system.
 A run-level is used to decide the initial state of the operating system.